What is Google Tag (gtag.js)?

 Sites using Google Tag (gtag.js)

-A sample of higher-traffic domains in the TagStack index where Google Tag (gtag.js) was detected.
+A sample of domains in the TagStack index where Google Tag (gtag.js) was detected.

 Is your Google Tag (gtag.js) set up correctly?